DivCHED-CCCE/DataChemistryOLCC/module_development/08_Molecular_Similarity/README.md

 ## Notebooks

 ### 08_1(a-c) Molecular Similarity
 These three notebooks are modifications of the 2019 Cheminformatics OLCC lecture 6 on Molecular Similarity originally developed by Sunghwan Kim.
-This update is being spearheaded by Ehren Bucholtz (whren.Bucholts@uhsp.edu) whom you should contact if you want to contribute to this module or be granted access to the keys.
+This update is being spearheaded by Ehren Bucholtz (ehren.Bucholts@uhsp.edu) whom you should contact if you want to contribute to this module or be granted access to the keys.